sibprojects/php-patterns/README.md

 ## Builder
 The builder is a generative design pattern that allows you to create objects step by step.
 Unlike other generative patterns, the Builder allows you to produce different products using the same building process.

+## Factory method
+A factory method is a generative design pattern that solves the problem of creating different products without specifying specific product classes.
+The factory method specifies the method that should be used instead of calling the new operator to create product objects.
+Subclasses can override this method to change the type of products they create.